-He has served Calvary Baptist Church in California as associate pastor and is currently an elder at Pathways Church.
+He has served Calvary Baptist Church in California as associate pastor and as an elder in several local churches in the Denver area.

-Dr. Klein has written articles for biblical dictionaries and encyclopedias, and has published chapters or essays in several books and Festschrifts.
+Dr. Klein has written articles for biblical dictionaries and encyclopedias, and has published many chapters and essays in dictionaries and encyclopedias, as well as books and Festschrifts.
 He has published articles in Decision, Small Group Letter, and Moody Magazine.
 Other articles and reviews have appeared in such journals as New Testament Studies, Journal of the Evangelical Theological Society, Westminster Theological Journal, Themelios, Trinity Journal, Ashland Theological Journal, Religious Studies Review, Scottish Journal of Theology, and Near East Archaeological Society Bulletin.
 He has written The New Chosen People: A Corporate View of Election and The Book of Ephesians: An Annotated Bibliography.
 He edited and was the major contributor to An Introduction to Biblical Interpretation and has consulted on several Bible versions, serving as chief exegetical consultant for the New Testament portion of The Message.
-He is the author of the forthcoming commentary on "Ephesians" in the revised edition of the Expositor's Bible Commentary;
+He is the author of "Ephesians" in the revised edition of the Expositor's Bible Commentary;

-Become What You Are: Spiritual Formation according to the Sermon on the Mount; and the notes on "Ephesians" and "Romans" in the Apologetics Study Bible.
+Become What You Are: Spiritual Formation according to the Sermon on the Mount; the notes on "Ephesians" and "Romans" in the Apologetics Study Bible; and The Handbook for Personal Bible Study.

-Email: bill.klein@denverseminary.edu Phone: 303-762-6915
+Email: bill.klein@denverseminary.edu